etianen/django-herokuapp/README.rst

 ---------------------------------------

 Heroku provides `a guide <https://devcenter.heroku.com/articles/getting-started-with-django>`_ that describes a reasonable Django project setup.
-The django-herokuapp project suggests a more advanced setup, with the following benefits:
+The django-herokuapp project suggests a more advanced approach with the following benefits:

 - `waitress <https://pypi.python.org/pypi/waitress/>`_ is used as an app server instead of